makrai/notes/dubossarsky20-spectra-cross-ling.md

   * we report much higher correlations with BLI scores than existing isomorphism measures, across a variety of SOTA BLI approaches
-  * previous work was limited only to coarse-grained analysis with a small number of language pairs (i.e., < 10), our study is the first large-scale
+  * previous work was limited only to coarse-grained analysis with a small number of language pairs (ie, < 10), our study is the first large-scale
   * hundreds of diverse language pairs, focusing on typologically, geographically and phylogenetically distant pairs as well as on similar languages